CIBI was established in July 2008 by Meg and Zenta Tanaka

-In Japanese, cibi means ‘a little one.’
-There was a time when we were all cibi, enjoying that pure and innocent time in life when we could do whatever we liked.
-Cibi are always curious, looking and touching all sorts of things, exploring and playing with different objects in myriad and often unexpected ways; we treasured our favourite things.
-And with a natural sense of delight, cibi always fill a space with warmth.
+In Japanese, chibi means ‘a little one.’
+There was a time when we were all chibi, enjoying that pure and innocent time in life when we could do whatever we liked.
+Cibi is always curious, looking and touching all sorts of things, exploring and playing with different objects in myriad and often unexpected ways.
+We treasured our favourite things with a natural sense of delight, cibi always fills a space with warmth.

 CIBI celebrates those precious times and pleasurable moments, when everything was fresh and full of possibility, reaching out to touch the child in all of us.
 CIBI brings out your ‘little one’, to refresh your curiosity, encourage a sense of discovery and create the warm feeling of a special place.

 CIBI Food philosophy - A celebration of local produce and culture

 “I grew up in a small traditional Japanese town, living with my large family in a small neighbourhood.
 We always had relatives close by and everyone ate locally and seasonally.
 The growing, cooking and enjoyment of food were closely aligned with the changing seasons and deeply embedded in our lives.